TheContainer/MatchboxAI-learning-Blackjack/README.md

 but just play against the AI.

-The console will also print out the learning progress before and after the game to see, what changed.
+The console will also print out the learning progress before and after the game to see, what has changed.